- Web Server

 - Site Map/RSS Feeds

-Virtual Users And Domains With Postfix, Courier, MySQL And SquirrelMail (Ubuntu 11.04)
+Virtual Users And Domains With Postfix, Courier, MySQL And SquirrelMail (Ubuntu 11.10)

 This document describes how to install a Postfix mail server that is based on virtual users and domains, i.e. users and domains that are in a MySQL database.
 I'll also demonstrate the installation and configuration of Courier (Courier-POP3, Courier-IMAP), so that Courier can authenticate against the same MySQL database Postfix uses.
 The resulting Postfix server is capable of SMTP-AUTH and TLS and quota.
 Passwords are stored in encrypted form in the database.
-In addition to that, this tutorial covers the installation of Amavisd, SpamAssassin and ClamAV so that emails will be scanned for spam and viruses.
+In addition to that, this tutorial covers the installation of Amavisd, SpamAssassin and ClamAV.
 I will also show how to install SquirrelMail as a webmail interface so that users can read and send emails and change their passwords.